texas-holdem/docs/README.md

 Texas hold'em is a beloved game, especially among friends.

-While gambling is prohibited in many countries(while profitable in many others),
+Gambling is prohibited in many countries(while profitable in many others),
 which makes it hard to find a trustworthy, cross-platform app to use.

 So we wanted to build one, with fully open sourced algorithm and pipeline,